 Let it dry a bit to let the paint cure — maybe an hour.
 It depends on how many coats you put on and how thickly.
 I find that if I let it dry too long, when I remove the stencil it pulls up the paint.
 GENTLY remove the stencil — you don’t want to scratch the paint or the acrylic.
 I use my weeding tool’s sharp tip to lift right at the corner.

 Let it dry overnight just to be extra safe.
 Remove the blue coating from the back also.
 Then you’re ready to display your sign letter!
 Here’s mine, along with my full shelf.

 What about a reusable stencil?

 I just needed one sign, so a vinyl stencil worked great.
-If you wanted to make a bunch to sell, you could use a thin mylar to create a reusable one.
+If you wanted to make a bunch to sell, you could use a thin mylar (paid link) to create a reusable one.
 For that, I would recommend the Cameo 4 and the kraft blade, as you’d need the heavy force for such a dense material.